-At the beginning of the automatically generated code, a list of MetaPost pairs are defined corresponding to all the vertices of the mesh (when the option bbox=show, the last 4 points are the bounding box points).
+At the beginning of the automatically generated code, a list of MetaPost pairs are defined corresponding to all the vertices in the mesh (when the option bbox=show, the last 4 points are the bounding box points).
 The points are available with the MeshPoints[] table of variables.
-The MeshPoints[i] are defined using the unit length u.
+The pairs (R2 points) MeshPoints[i] are defined using the unit length u.